On the Parameterised Complexity of Induced Multipartite Graph Parameters

 We show that the complexity of this problem can vary, depending on the specific graph parameter.
-For example, this problem is \mbox{para-\textsc{NP}-hard} for minimum degree, maximum degree, vertex connectivity, edge connectivity, and chromatic index; and is fixed-parameter tractable for independence number, treewidth, pathwidth, number of vertices, and number of edges.
+For example, this problem, when parameterised by $k$, $\ell$, and the number of deleted vertices $m$, is \mbox{para-\textsc{NP}-hard} for minimum degree, maximum degree, vertex connectivity, edge connectivity, and chromatic index; and is fixed-parameter tractable for number of vertices and number of edges.

 A special case of the former problem is the \emph{bipartite pathwidth}, which is defined to be the maximum pathwidth of any induced bipartite subgraph.
-Dyer, Greenhill, and M\"uller~\cite{dyer2019counting} introduced this concept and showed that, for graphs of bounded bipartite pathwidth, the Markov chain known as the \emph{Glauber dynamics for stable sets} is rapidly mixing.
+Dyer, Greenhill, and M\"uller~\cite{dyer2021counting} introduced this concept and showed that, for graphs of bounded bipartite pathwidth, the Markov chain known as the \emph{Glauber dynamics for stable sets} is rapidly mixing.
 As a consequence, they obtained an efficient randomised approximation scheme for counting stable sets on graphs of bounded bipartite pathwidth, and an efficient algorithm for sampling stable sets of a given size.
 However, \mbox{Theorem~\ref{theorem:InducedKPartiteSubgraphParameterHardness}} implies that it is a computationally hard problem to decide whether a given graph has bounded bipartite pathwidth.